rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 #### Online Installment
 This is the type of installment where the Card Issuer and Acquiring Bank is the same entity.
 For example, if a customer makes an installment payment using BNI Card, then *Acquiring Bank* is also BNI.

+For online installments, the bank will issue special MID for installment.
+This installment MID is used to automatically convert the transaction into installments.
 To activate the installment feature, you are required to have agreement with the bank.
-For online installments, the bank will issue special Merchant ID (MID) for installment.
-This installment MID is used to automatically convert the transaction into installments.
 Please consult Midtrans Activation Team for installment MID.
 If MID is ready, merchant simply needs to add the `installment` parameter.

 ```json
 ...